Code-Institute-Submissions/Linushf-bio-resume_JanResub/README.md

 ![Responsice Mockup]()

 ## Features
+The features on this page are coded in a way so the user can navigate anywhere with just 1 click.
+The navigationbar and footer are therefore in all pages and identical designed.
 ### Existing Features

 - __Navigation Bar__

-    -Is featured on all pages for easy navigation and making the design easy to recognize.
+    Is featured on all pages for easy navigation and making the design easy to recognize.
 - __Footer__

-    -Text
+    Text
 - __Landing Page__

-    -Text
+    Text
 - __About Me Page__

-    -Text
+    Text
 - __Contact page__

-    -Text
+    Text

 ## Technologies